 Formerly the domain of elite athletes, who use the format to help boost performance, it’s been super popular with regular folks, especially those who are short on time and want to reap as much fitness benefits in as little time as possible – that’s all of us!

 Though HIIT went mainstream about a decade back, it’s still in high demand and in fact, is booming internationally.
-Recently, fitness professionals voted HIIT the third top fitness trend in 2019, in a survey by the American College of Sports Medicine.
+Recently, fitness professionals voted HIIT the second top fitness trend in 2020, in a survey by the American College of Sports Medicine.
 (Speaking of which, remember to wear high-support sports bras for your HIIT sessions.)

 The number one benefit of HIIT is its cardiovascular training.
 It has been shown to improve measures of VO2 max, an indicator of endurance that calculates the maximum volume of oxygen the body can use.
 Performance-wise, devotees can expect to bike, run or swim, faster and longer.